'I could not love him more': Meghan and Harry's rare public display of affection

 "My hope is that these events, this event, creates the opportunity in how we as a global community can better show up for you."

-It comes after reports the couple held "secret talks" with the Queen, Prince Charles and Camilla on Thursday, prior to their official arrival in Holland.
+It comes after reports the couple held "secret talks" with the Queen, Prince Charles and Camilla on Thursday, before their official arrival in Holland.

 It marked their first joint UK trip since they quit royal duty in March 2020.